sebastianchristopher/Java8OCANotes/README.md

 * `replace(int start, int end, String str)` -> `new StringBuilder("Hello").replace(2, 4, "zz")` -> `Hezzo`
   - Replaces the characters in a substring of this sequence with characters in the specified String.
   - **n.b.** different to `String`'s replace method which takes a String to find as its first arg and the replacement String as its second
+* ensureCapacity(int size) (useful to know it exists for the exam, probably not much more than that)
+  - Ensures that the capacity of the buffer is at least equal to the specified minimum.
+* setLength(int len) (also useful to know that it is a method of StringBuilder)
+  - Sets the length of this String buffer.
 #### StringBuffer
 * StringBuffer is an older, thread-safe (therefore, less efficient) version of StringBuilder which has the same methods
 * **StringBuffer is final, and therefore can't be extended**